official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-1-1.md

 *  UNSCOM’s “firm position” continued to be that resolution of the biological

-weapons issues could “be accomplished with the provision of further documents and other verifiable information” which Iraq possessed.211
+weapons issues could “be accomplished with the provision of further documents and other verifiable information” which Iraq possessed.[^211]

-209 Federation of American Scientists, 22 July 1998, ‘Text of Amb.
-Butler letter to UNSC protesting latest Iraqi obstruction’.
-Letter Butler to Lavrov [President of Council], 22 July 1998.
+[^209]: Federation of American Scientists, 22 July 1998, ‘Text of Amb.
+Butler letter to UNSC protesting latest
-210 UN Security Council, 14 August 1998, ‘Letter dated 23 July 1998 from the Deputy Prime Minister of Iraq addressed to the Executive Chairman of the Special Commission established by the Secretary-General pursuant to paragraph 9 (b) (i) of Security Council resolution 687 (1991)’ ( S/1998/718).
+[^210]: UN Security Council, 14 August 1998, ‘Letter dated 23 July 1998 from the Deputy Prime Minister of Iraq
-211 UN Security Council, 14 August 1998, ‘Letter dated 24 July 1998 from the Executive Chairman of the Special Commission established by the Secretary-General pursuant to paragraph 9 (b) (i) of Security Council resolution 687 (1991) addressed to the Deputy Prime Minister of Iraq’ (S/1998/718).
+[^211]: UN Security Council, 14 August 1998, ‘Letter dated 24 July 1998 from the Executive Chairman of the

 119

-528. UNSCOM subsequently reported that its team had concluded that none of the components of the material balance for biological weapons could be verified.212
+528. UNSCOM subsequently reported that its team had concluded that none of the components of the material balance for biological weapons could be verified.[^212]

-529. As requested in the Presidential Statement of 14 May, Dr ElBaradei submitted an “interim status report” on 27 July.213 The report contained little new information, although it did state that Iraq had been unable to locate any additional documents about the decision to abandon the nuclear programme.
+529. As requested in the Presidential Statement of 14 May, Dr ElBaradei submitted an “interim status report” on 27 July.[^213] The report contained little new information, although it did state that Iraq had been unable to locate any additional documents about the decision to abandon the nuclear programme.